 In 1957, he and his brother Bill and friend Bob Lapham vocally backed aspiring artists at Norman Petty’s studio in Clovis, New Mexico.
 Then, as a trio called “The Picks”, the group backed Buddy Holly as the vocal “Crickets” for Brunswick Records.

-John married Vicky Billington of Lubbock on August 23, 1957, between recordings of “Oh Boy” (July 13, 1957) and “Maybe Baby” (October 12, 1957) and moved to Corpus Christi, Texas after graduation from Texas Tech University with a B.S.
+John married Vicky Billington of Lubbock on August 23, 1957, between recordings of “Oh Boy” (July 13, 1957) and “Maybe Baby” (October 12, 1957) and moved to Corpus Christi, Texas after graduation from Texas Technological College with a B.S.
 Degree in Petroleum Geology with a minor in Math.
 There, he worked for Humble Oil Company and commuted to Clovis and back (1,280 miles) for sessions at Petty’s Clovis studio.
 In December, 1957, John and The Picks recorded their Columbia Records “Moondreams” and “Look To The Future” at Clovis.

 He entered the US Army Corps of Engineers as a 2nd Lieutenant in 1958, as a “six-monther”.
 More music followed his honorable discharge.
 In 1969-1974, The Pickering Brothers recorded at Nashville and Houston.
-In fact, John’s music career, beginning at age 5, now spans more than 60 years.
+In fact, John’s music career, beginning at age 5, spanned more than 73 years.
 It includes The Pickering Family Quartet; The Plainsmen Quartet; The Happy Rhythm Boys; Lawrence Ivy’s soloist; church soloist, quartets and choir director; The Pickering Brothers (Nashville’s Stop Records and Houston’s Daffan and Stoneway Records).